epfl-ada/ada-2021-project-adada-sur-mon-bidet/Updated_README.md

 - Who talks about climate, who is most often quoted?
 - How does the narrative about climate change evolve from 2015 to 2020?
 Is it increasingly polarized?
-- If it is polarized, what influences it? (political acquaintance, profession, ...)
+- If it is polarized, what influences it? (political acquaintance, age, gender ...)
 - Does the narrative concentrate on polemic topics?

 ## Additional datasets: